 The Norwegian fjords are on UNESCO’s World Heritage List.
 Naturally.
 But there are more properties from Norway on the list, and this page introduces all of them.

-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.
 Read up on my main page about them.

 Norwegian sites on the List